-3And some Pharisees came to him, tempting him, and saying, “Is it lawful for a man to divorce his wife for any reason at all?”
+3And some Pharisees came to him, testing him, and saying, “Is it lawful for a man to divorce his wife for any reason at all?”

-5and said, For this cause will a man leave his father and mother and will be joined to his wife, and the two will become one flesh?a
+5And he said, For this reason a man will leave his father and mother and will be joined to his wife, and the two will become one flesh.a

-6So they are no more two, but one flesh.
-Therefore, what God has joined together, let no one separate.”
+6So they are no longer two, but one flesh.
+Therefore, what God has joined together no human is to separate.”

-7They say to him, “Why then did Moses command to give her a certificate of divorce, and to send her away?”b
+7They say to him, “Why then did Moses command to give her a certificate of divorce and send her away?”b

-8He says to them, “Moses, in view of the hardness of your hearts, allowed you to divorce your wives, but from the beginning it has not been this way.
+8He said to them, “Moses, in view of the hardness of your hearts, allowed you to divorce your wives, but from the beginning it has not been this way.

 9And I say to you, whoever divorces his wife, except for sexual immorality, and marries another, commits adultery.”